NASA-SW-VnV/fret/fret-electron/docs/_media/semantics/semanticsOverview.md

 FRET allows you to write requirements in _free_ natural language by entering the sentence within quotes.
 However, if you use FRETish, you get the added benefit of having clear unambiguous semantics, that can then be exported in a variety of forms for sophisticated tools to analyze.

-Fretish semantics is defined in Real-Time Graphic Interval Logic (RTGIL): [FRETishSemantics.pdf](./fretishSemantics.pdf)
+FRETish semantics is defined in Real-Time Graphic Interval Logic (RTGIL): [FRETishSemantics.pdf](./fretishSemantics.pdf)

 FRET helps users understand semantics for the requirements they write.
 You can access the semantics of a requirement that is being created by selecting the _Semantics_ button, as shown in the screenshot above.
 This allows you to access the following descriptions: